College Application Process

 1. Fill out the application.

-As part of the admissions process, you’ll be required to fill out an online application, which will include personal information about yourself and your high school career, like extracurricular activities you participated in.
+As part of the admissions process, you’ll be required to fill out an online application which will include personal information about yourself and your high school career, like extracurricular activities you participated in.
 Most colleges will have an online application for you to fill out.
 Some will require you to use the Common Application or Coalition Application in order to apply.
 Many colleges will give you a choice between the online application or the Common App.
 Some students feel that the online application is typically easier.
 However, if one of your colleges requires the Common App, then use it for the rest of your applications (if applicable.)
+If you are interested in Historically Black Colleges and Universities, be sure to check out the Common Black College Application.

 2. Write the admissions essay if necessary.

 Some colleges will require you to provide an admissions essay.
-Many colleges, however, do not have this requirement.
 If required, the school will typically provide a number of prompts for you to choose from.
 In some cases, you may be able to choose your own topic.
 Be sure to proofread your college admissions essay carefully.
 Colleges tell us that it's important that your essay be your authentic story.
 Don't over edit your essay so much that it's "not you."
+The College and Career Center has essay writing books you can check out to support your writing.
+You can also meet with your counselor or the College and Career Counselor to seek assistance with essays.

 3. Send your transcripts.